-- Non-observance of the safety labels attached to the machine and of the safety instructions included in the operating instructions - Use of the machine beyond the limits specified under Correct Use - Transport and processing of other materials with the machine that are not specified under Correct Use - Overloading the machine - Participation in road traffic with overloaded machine - Travelling at excessive speed (6 km/h when equipped with hydraulic working brake) - Travelling with the brake system improperly set / not ready for operation - Accidental actuation of hydraulic functions during transport journeys - Entry into the mixing container via the ladder and over the top edge of the container - Travelling as passengers on the machine - · Use of the hydraulic protective box as a platform - Operation of the machine with defective, improperly installed or inoperable safety, protective and warning devices - Dropping of large fodder quantities into the mixing container from an excessive height - Removal of stuck fodder from the charging tools at the container (container top edge or overflow ring) - Charging of the unhitched machine or unhitching of the charged machine - Long interruption of the mixing process with the mixing container heavily filled - Long interruptions cause large "breakaway torques" and thus a strong load exerted on the power train. - Large angular misalignment of the propeller shaft due to alignment of the tractor in relation to the fodder mixing wagon during mixing mode
+- Non-observance of the safety labels attached to the machine and of the safety instructions included in the operating instructions - Use of the machine beyond the limits specified under Correct Use - Transport and processing of other materials with the machine that are not specified under Correct Use - · Overloading the machine - Participation in road traffic with overloaded machine - Travelling at excessive speed (6 km/h when equipped with hydraulic working brake) - Travelling with the brake system improperly set / not ready for operation - Accidental actuation of hydraulic functions during transport journeys - Entry into the mixing container via the ladder and over the top edge of the container - Travelling as passengers on the machine - Use of the hydraulic protective box as a platform - Operation of the machine with defective, improperly installed or inoperable safety, protective and warning devices - Dropping of large fodder quantities into the mixing container from an excessive height - Stripping off stuck fodder from the charging tools at the container (container top edge or overflow ring) - Charging of the unhitched machine or unhitching of the charged machine - Interruptions in the mixing process, in particular during transport journeys with the mixing container filled (may, depending on the duration and on the consistency of the fodder components, cause high "torques" and excessive stress on the power train when restarting the mixing unit).

-- Dosage of the fodder quantity to be discharged by means of the conveyor speed with the discharge gate completely open - Performance of troubleshooting, setting, cleaning, maintenance, service and repair work contrary to the instructions contained in the operating instructions - Failure to carry out in due time, omit or neglect inspection, cleaning, service, maintenance and repair work - · Unauthorised alterations of the machine - Installation of non-released/non-approved additional equipment - Operation of the machine with overload clutches not functioning properly - Replacement of shear bolts by bolts of greater shear force - Use of non-original Strautmann spare parts
+- Large angular misalignment of the propeller shaft due to alignment of the tractor in relation to the fodder mixing wagon during mixing mode - Dosage of the fodder quantity to be discharged by means of the conveyor speed with the discharge gate completely open - Performance of troubleshooting, setting, cleaning, maintenance, service and repair work contrary to the instructions contained in the operating instructions - Failure to carry out in due time, omit or neglect inspection, cleaning, service, maintenance and repair work - Unauthorised alterations on the machine - Installation of non-released/non-approved additional equipment - Operation of the machine with overload clutches not functioning properly - Replacement of shear bolts by bolts of greater shear force - Non-observance of applicable road traffic regulations, safety regulations and accident prevention regulations. - Use of non-original Strautmann spare parts